ycpcs/cs335-spring2024/syllabus/index.md

 Homework assignments will be based on the lab activities performed during class and may include both written and programming components.
 Collaboration on homework assignments is encouraged, but each student must submit their own assignment solutions that demonstrate their understanding of the material.

-All homework assignments will be submitted as a __single .pdf__ to Canvas.
+All homework assignments will be submitted as a __single .pdf__ to <a href="https://cs.ycp.edu/marmoset/">https://cs.ycp.edu/marmoset/</a>.
 If you have handwritten solutions, PLEASE USE A SCANNER APP to generate the .pdf.
 You are responsible for ensuring your submission and screenshots are legible.

 <!-- **You MUST make a legitimate attempt to complete every homework assignment.** I reserve the right to fail any student who does not make a good faith effort to complete all of the homework assignments. -->